-We recently did a weeklong series of webinars on the topic of managing stress.
+We previously led a weeklong series of webinars on the topic of managing stress.
 We looked at four different approaches to managing stress because each one offers something distinctive—Coaching Approach, Strengths Approach, Enneagram Approach, and Christian Approach.

 In this post, we’ll talk about the Strengths Approach.
 By the way, if you want to watch any of the recorded videos, click on the words above.
 When taking a Strengths Approach, you can ask three questions: